 No where in our relatively brief history has there been a period of transition of the comprehensive magnitude as we are now experiencing.
 The Civil War was a devastating event, and almost laid ruin to our fledgling society, yet it didn't reach the spiritual and intellectual comprehensiveness as is true of today's transition period.
 The Industrial Revolution, although comprehensive in the field of sociology and economic material affects, didn't expose our basic principles of thought and conduct to the threat of dissolution.
 The Decade of the 60's, with its protests and rebellion, was not as comprehensive a transition period as is being experienced now.
 Although a direct assault was launched against established governmental and moral principles, its main focus was on specific, perceived injustices.
 When those injustices were satisfactorily dissolved, so too was the greater part of the 60's social conscience.

-In order to find a historical precedence for such a comprehensive period of transition, we would have to step out of U.S. History and into Ancient European History.
 The closest parallel to our current period of transition is that of the Roman Empire; that period just after its zenith, and at the beginning of its descending arc.
-That period, like our, was marked by unusual forms of ideas and activities involving the dissolution of principles of thought and conduct, and perceptual novelties both of a spiritual and intellectual character.
+That period, like ours, was marked by unusual forms of ideas and activities involving the dissolution of principles of thought and conduct, and perceptual novelties both of a spiritual and intellectual character.
 See if you can detect any similarity in the thought and conduct of the Senate of the Roman Empire during its declining period with the thought and conduct of our U.S. Congress and other governing bodies of our society: ..."divided hopes, indigent at the institutions of the state which it ruled, and yet incapable of even systematic assailing them, vacillating in all its conduct except where its own material advantage prompted decision, a picture of faithlessness toward its own as well as the opposite party, of the inward inconsistency of the most pitfall impotence, of the meanest selfishness, and an unsurpassed ideal of misrule"...

-Our country, as an independent society, is relatively young, some 233 years old.
-If we mark the average life expectancy of new civilizations at 1000 years, for no other reason then it seems empirically reasonable, then our society, at this point in time, has spend approximately a little less then one fifth of its average life.
-This places our society within the growth phase of Nature's Grooves.
+Our country, as an independent society, is relatively young, some 240 years old.
+If we mark the average life expectancy of new civilizations at 1000 years, for no other reason then it seems empirically reasonable, then our society, at this point in time, has spend approximately one forth of its average life.
+This places our society within the growth phase of Nature's Grooves, and also places us in a position for a positive evolutionary out come for our society.

-Our next step is to relate the periodic and developmental phases of a human being to that of the present chronological position of our society.
-This step may be viewed by some readers as a giant leap into full blown fantasy, but I believe there is sound reason behind the idea.
-The obvious reason is that all societies are created out of the minds of human beings.
+All societies are created out of the minds of human beings.
 That there should not exist a direct causative relationship between the thoughts and conduct of the human beings that make up a society and the society itself, is absurd.
 Add to the above reason that human beings are, in composition, microcosmic representations of the macrocosm, and the reasons begin to crystallize.
 Thus, knowledge of the processes and phases that function within human beings can be applied, by direct analogy, to the processes and phases of a larger scale, namely our society.

-This then is the nature of our period of transition where we are in the process of evolving existing national principles into new standers of thought and conduct which correspond to the unfolding of our expanding consciousness.
+This then is the nature of our period of transition where we are in the process of evolving existing national principles into new standards of thought and conduct which correspond to the unfolding of our expanding consciousness.
 On a more practical level, we can correctly say, that we are in the process of changing national habits.
-Pain, suffering, and disorder are the natural symptoms of this transformation, and are motivations for progress through the unlocking of our national consciousness.
+Pain, suffering, and disorder are the natural symptoms of this transformation, but are also motivations for progress through the unlocking of our national consciousness.

-It is through suffering and yearning for the light that we sharpen our virtues and advance, and when the light comes then also come the great peace and wisdom, and our hearts are finally at rest.
+It is through suffering and yearning for the light that we sharpen our virtues and advance, and when the light comes then also comes, great peace and wisdom, and our hearts are temporarily at rest.